MACHINE LEARNING FOR PATTERN RECOGNITION (1st MODULE)

 Learning outcomes of the course unit

-- to apply the most common statistical tests in classification among
+- the most common statistical tests in classification among different categories

-- to synthesize the structure of the optimal classifier and analyze its error
+- the structure of the optimal classifier and its error analysis

-- to apply the most common feature extraction methods from input data
+- the most common feature extraction methods from input data

-- to apply the most common statistical estimators in machine learning
+- the most common statistical estimators in machine learning

 The abilities in applying the above-mentioned knowledge are in particular